Integrating Substance Abuse Treatment and Family Therapy

 for Substance Abuse Treatment.

-mental health field, substance abuse treatment developed
+health field, substance abuse treatment developed in

-in isolation.
+isolation.
 Prior to the 1970s, many alcoholism counselors

 rejected the widely held view among mental health experts